Kuchkabal: Extent

-Some recent scholarship, employing a revised understanding of the kuchkabalo'ob, has proposed to situate the latter only within those portions of the Lowlands predominated by Yucatecan Mayan speakers.
-Consequently, the limits of the kuchkabalo'ob's territory have been proposed as a northwest-to-southeast trending diagonal, from Champoton to the Belize River, resulting in an expanse covering only the aforementioned Mexican states, and the Belizean districts of Corozal, Orange Walk, and Belize.
+Some recent scholarship, employing a revised understanding of the provinces, has proposed to situate the latter only within those portions of the Peninsula predominated by Yucatecan Mayan speakers.
+Consequently, the limits of the provinces' territory have been proposed as a northwest-to-southeast trending diagonal, from Champoton to the Belize River, resulting in an expanse covering only the aforementioned Mexican states, and the Belizean districts of Corozal, Orange Walk, and Belize.

 History

 Emergence

-Current knowledge of the historical antecedents of the kuchkabalo'ob 'is fragmentary and extremely vague for the period prior to the middle of the fifteenth century.'
+Current knowledge of the historical antecedents of the provinces 'is fragmentary and extremely vague for the period prior to the middle of the fifteenth century.'
 Nonetheless, some post-conquest Maya accounts claim 'Chichen Itza had formerly governed the entire country [Peninsula] for about 200 years,' while other such accounts rather claim 'that Uxmal, Chichen Itza, and Mayapan ruled the area during this length of time,' and furthermore, some such accounts claim that Mayapan ruled the Peninsula during a later period.
 The former claim has been described as 'more or less true of most of northern Yucatán [Peninsula],' while the last claim has been deemed partially accurate, as there is 'some evidence that northern Yucatán from the Gulf of Mexico east to Cupul was, for a time at least, subject to a joint government located at [Mayapan, though] it is doubtful that its hegemony included Campeche and Champoton [and, further,] it appears possible that it did not extend to the east coast of the peninsula.'
 In case such a centralised government existed at Mayapan, its rule would have been disrupted upon the city's destruction 'about a century before the final Spanish conquest.'
-It has been further suggested that Nahuatl- or Chontal-speaking settlers, who appear to have come predominantly from Tabasco, may have influenced the constitutions of emerging kuchkabalo'ob.
+It has been further suggested that Nahuatl- or Chontal-speaking settlers, who appear to have come predominantly from Tabasco, may have influenced the constitutions of emerging provinces.

-Rebellion and war against the Cocom

-Since AD 987, when the Toltecs went into decline, the League of Mayapan had been the main power in Yucatán.
-In 1441 the league had a civil war between the Cocom and Tutul Xiues.
-The rest of the league took advantage of the war and rebelled.
-By 1461 the League of Mayapan had been completely disintegrated into seventeen Kuchkabals.
-At the time of the breakup of the League of Mayapan in 1441 there were seventeen kuchabalo'ob: Ekab, Chakan Putum, Ah Canul, Ceh Pech, Tutul-Xiu, Sotuta, Hocaba, Chakan, Ah Kin Chel, Cupul, Tazes, Chikinchel, Uaymil, Chetumal, Cochuah, Can Pech, and Calotmul.
-Calotmul was conquered by the Tutul-Xiues.
-A year after the Spanish conquest in 1547, the Mayas rebelled and formed a kuchkabal in the north east of Yucatán.
-Its capital was Zaci in Cupul.

-Other nations declared independence during this time and before.
-They were Tabasco, Acalan, Yalain, Kowoj, the Itza Kingdom, Mopan, Kejache, Cocom, and Ch'orti'.

 Fall

-Hispano-Maya hostilities first broke out in Ecab, capital of the eponymous kuchkabal in Cape Catoche, in 1517.
+Hispano-Maya hostilities first broke out in Ecab, capital of the eponymous province in Cape Catoche, in 1517.
 The Spanish conquest, however, did not properly start until 1527, and was 'an arduous enterprise lasting twenty years.'